Infinite circle packings on surfaces with conical singularities: Circle packing a finite triangulation with cones

-\begin{remark}[Uniformization with conical singularities] In every conformal class $X\in \teich {\bar S}$ there is a unique (possibly singular) hyperbolic metric $h_{X,\Theta}$ with cone angle $\theta_i$ on $p_i$; see \cite{MO88,TR91}.
-The case $\theta_i=2\pi$ corresponds to the (smooth) hyperbolic metric that uniformizes $X$.
-The case $\theta_i=0$ corresponds to the (cusped) hyperbolic metric of finite volume that uniformizes the punctured Riemann surface $X\setminus P$. \end{remark} The goal of this section is to prove Theorem~\ref{thm:combinatorial conical uniformization}, which is a combinatorial analogue to the conical uniformization results mentioned in Remark~\ref{rem: conical unif}, in the sense that here we are prescribing a triangulation instead of prescribing a conformal class.
+\begin{remark}[Uniformization with conical singularities] In every conformal class $X\in \teich {\bar S}$ there is a unique (possibly singular) hyperbolic metric $h_{X,\Theta}$ with cone angle $\theta_i$ on $p_i$ for all $i$; see \cite{MO88,TR91}.
+The case in which for all $i=1,\dots,n$ we have $\theta_i=2\pi$ corresponds to the (smooth) hyperbolic metric that uniformizes $X$.
+The case in which for all $i=1,\dots,n$ we have $\theta_i=0$ corresponds to the (cusped) hyperbolic metric of finite volume that uniformizes the punctured Riemann surface $X\setminus P$. \end{remark}

+The goal of this section is to prove Theorem~\ref{thm:combinatorial conical uniformization}, which is a combinatorial analogue to the conical uniformization results mentioned in Remark~\ref{rem: conical unif}, in the sense that here we are prescribing a triangulation instead of prescribing a conformal class.
 This result is similar to Theorem 4.1 of \cite{B93} in the case where the boundary is empty and replaces condition (i) of that theorem with the more easily checked condition \eqref{eq: orbchar} of the present paper.
+Note that we assume cone angles are strictly less than $\pi$.